ziyewang/MetaBinner/README.md

 You can put the files into your input directory, then slightly modify gen_cov.sh and run it. minimap2, samtools and bedtools are need to be installed to run gen_cov.sh

-You input directory should look like this:
+Your input directory should look like this:

 ```
 .